Miles Dyson: Terminator 2: Judgment Day

 Miles Dyson is an expert in cybernetics at Cyberdyne Systems Corporation as the Director of Special Projects.
 He has a wife named Tarissa and a son named Danny.
 Dyson is creating a microprocessor inspired by two pieces of highly advanced technology recovered from a Terminator in the first film.
 Dyson is the man most directly responsible for Skynet's creation, which would lead to Judgment Day.
 One night at his home, Dyson is suddenly attacked by Sarah Connor, who believed that Judgment Day could be averted by killing Dyson, thereby stopping development of the microprocessor.
-When Sarah realizes that Dyson is effectively innocent and cannot bring herself to kill him in front of his family, Dyson is saved by Sarah's son, John, and the Model 101 Terminator.
+When Sarah comes to her senses and retreats, Dyson is saved by Sarah's son, John, and the Model 101 Terminator.
 To convince Dyson that it is a Terminator, the machine removes skin to reveal its mechanical arm, identical to another arm held at Cyberdyne's laboratory.
 The group explain to Dyson the nature of Skynet and what his work would lead to.
 Dyson initially states that he will quit working at Cyberdyne and destroy all of his research, only for the Model 101 to explain that as long as the technology remains at Cyberdyne, Judgment Day remains inevitable.
 Dyson agrees to accompany Sarah, John and the Terminator to Cyberdyne to destroy his research.
 After unwillingly forcing their way into Cyberdyne at gunpoint, Dyson assists John to gather the technology from his laboratory.
 Dyson also begins preparing to decimate the lab with a bomb.
-Just as the bomb is ready for detonation, SWAT team officers arrive and open fire, severely wounding Dyson.
+Just as the bomb is ready for detonation, SWAT team officers arrive and open fire, fatally wounding Dyson.
 Dyson holds onto the trigger and signals for the Connors, the Terminator, and the SWAT team to leave.
-Dyson succumbs to his injuries and detonates the bomb, killing himself and destroying the building.
+Dyson dies of his injuries and detonates the bomb, destroying the building with his body inside.